 Why visit Cairns for adventure?

-Cairns sits on the north east coast of the state of Queensland.
-Known as the place where the rainforest meets the reef the area provides a wealth of activities for the adventurous traveller.
-With its warm climate and laid back vibe the city is an excellent base to explore Australia’s tropical north.
+Cairns sits on the northeast coast of the state of Queensland.
+Known as the place where the rainforest meets the reef, the area provides many activities for adventurous traveller.
+With its warm climate and laid-back vibe, the city is an excellent base to explore Australia’s tropical north.

 Outdoor Activities in Cairns

 Cairns is known as the gateway to the Great Barrier Reef, and it would be impossible to visit the city without hopping aboard a boat to see first-hand the beauty of the world’s most extensive coral reef ecosystem.
 The only way to experience the reef for the adventurous traveler is to join one of the liveaboard dive boats that take guests out to the best dive sites on the reef.

 The famous Cod Hole, Steve’s Bommie, and Pixie Gardens all provide world-class dives and give a brilliant insight into the diversity of life on the reef.

 If you’re a more experienced diver or wish to gain experience fast, join Mike Ball’s seven day Coral Sea Safari and see the best of the Great Barrier Reef as well as the epic shark dive 150km from the shore at Osprey Reef.
 This five-star liveaboard is world-renowned for ensuring you see the best the reef has to offer.